icopy-site/awesome/docs/awesome/awesome-opengl.md

 * [(2014) Ray tracing with OpenGL Compute Shaders](https://github.com/LWJGL/lwjgl3-wiki/wiki/2.6.1.-Ray-tracing-with-OpenGL-Compute-Shaders-%28Part-I%29) by **Kai Burjack** - Detailed tutorial series about ray tracing using OpenGL (LWJGL).
 * [(2014) Things that drive me nuts about OpenGL](http://richg42.blogspot.com.au/2014/05/things-that-drive-me-nuts-about-opengl.html) by **Rich Geldreich** - Constructive (or not) criticism of GL API.
-* [(2011) A trip through the graphics pipeline](https://fgiesen.wordpress.com/2011/07/09/a-trip-through-the-graphics-pipeline-2011-index) by **Fabian Giesen** - Compreheensive and rich series about the D3D/OpenGL graphics pipeline.
+* [(2011) A trip through the graphics pipeline](https://fgiesen.wordpress.com/2011/07/09/a-trip-through-the-graphics-pipeline-2011-index) by **Fabian Giesen** - Comprehensive and rich series about the D3D/OpenGL graphics pipeline.
 * [(2010) What is OpenGL?](http://duriansoftware.com/joe/An-intro-to-modern-OpenGL.-Chapter-1:-The-Graphics-Pipeline.html) by **Joe Groff** - Brief introduction to the building blocks of OpenGL.